 start answering questions.

 I start by grabbing money wherever I could with her, without scaring her with harsh, painful "corrections", nor suffocating her with non-stop negatives.
-So what it looked like was gental answers, both negative and positive.
+So what it looked like was gentle answers, both negative and positive.
 (Hint: learn how here)

 Arwen: Can I drag you on the leash?